 Over the past 10 years, the Digital Divide has received some very positive attention that has resulted in numerous productive outreach programs, aimed at exposing the underprivileged to digital technology and access to the Internet.
 Due to the expansive nature of the problem, these efforts have brought their own concerns.

-The staggering pace of technological development has resulted in FLUX Art Space defining a new frontier to battle: the Creative Divide.
-Simply put, the Creative Divide is an increasing gap between those who learn to use technology creatively and others who don’t.
+The staggering pace of technological development has resulted in FLUX Digital Art Space defining a new frontier to battle: the creative divide.
+Simply put, the creative divide is an increasing gap between those who learn to use technology creatively and others who don’t.

 The Creative Divide

-The Creative Divide has a dramatic, marginalizing effect on the employment opportunities available to minority groups.
+The creative divide has a dramatic, marginalizing effect on the employment opportunities available to minority groups.
 Furthermore, arts-related industries in NYC contribute an enormous amount towards the economy – over 10 billion dollars annually.
-Yet, within the 5 boroughs comprising NYC, there are over 1 million people who have no access to the artistic and cultural wealth of the city.
-They are inadequately prepared to compete for their place in New York’s arts-related industries.
+Yet, within the 5 boroughs comprising NYC, there are over 1 million people who have no access to the artistic and cultural wealth of the City.
+They are inadequately prepared to compete for their place in New York’s arts-related and creative industries.

 Art Education in Public Schools in NYC

-In the summer of 2002, FLUX Art Space carried out a survey of 200 underserved youth aged between 6 and 22 years.
-The survey concluded that all participants divided their time between computers between 4 major areas of interaction: surfing the Web, playing computer games, downloading music, and chatting with friends.
+In the summer of 2001, FLUX Digital Art Space carried out a survey of 200 underserved students, between 6 and 22 years old.
+The survey concluded that all participants divided their time between computers in 4 major areas of interaction: surfing the Web, playing computer games, downloading music, and chatting with friends.
 Yet, none of those surveyed used their computers for creative output either at home or in school yet half of them said they would like to learn techniques for applying a more creative approach to the digital world.
 In particular, those participants with a desire for more creative digital knowledge expressed a willingness to learn more about digital media: video, sound art, animation, film, etc.